Ad4u-dm/ShreeEniyaaHostingMain/CHITFUND_INVOIFY_INTEGRATION.md

 # ChitFund-Invoify Hybrid Integration Guide

 ## Overview
-This integration combines the ChitFund Management System with Invoify's professional invoicing capabilities, creating a seamless hybrid solution that leverages the best of both systems.
+This integration combines the Shree Eniyaa Chitfunds Management System with Invoify's professional invoicing capabilities, creating a seamless hybrid solution that leverages the best of both systems.

 ## Architecture